Best Arthroscopic Surgeon in Chennai

 Arthroscopic knee surgery has to be performed using the latest equipment.
 The surgical cost in India for arthroscopy would range between Rs.
 80,000 to 1,70,000 depending on varied factors like the patient’s health condition, type of knee disorder or injury, method of surgical procedure, place of surgery, etc. If your condition is complex, then it’s worth investing in arthroscopic surgery.

-What are the Disadvantages of Arthroscopy?
+What are the disadvantages of arthroscopy?

 Arthroscopy is an extremely safe procedure that can be performed on the patient’s injured or infected knee.
 The complications are uncommon compared to other knee replacement procedures.
 Some risks associated with this procedure are infection, nerve damage, excessive bleeding, numbness at the incision sites, allergic reaction to anesthesia, and ongoing pain in the calf and foot.